Managing the Budget Cycle

 - Go to Planner > Planner Setup.

 - Select the budget just created using the check box to the left.
-The budget actions menu appears.
+The budget actions menu appears below.

 - Click Set as Planner.
 You are given the option to unlock all worksheets.